oxomichael/oxomichael.github.io/_drafts/symfony-basic-package-needing.md

 I prefer to not discover a configuration problem in production, so i always keep my dev environment as my production.

+# Specific development configuration

+I use vagrant or docker for dev environment so i have to tweek `app_dev.php`

 # Frontend